polymonster/polymonster.github.io/_posts/2021-02-06-live-reloading.md

 cr_plugin_update(ctx);
 ```

 It's pretty simple to include and start using cr, but we need to build a dynamic library to open at runtime.
 I call this the live lib and it consists of a single function to implement for cr.
-I am using premake as my project generation tool and use the `SharedLibarary` project kind to create a dynamic library for either macOS, Windows or Linux:
+I am using premake as my project generation tool and use the `SharedLibrary` project kind to create a dynamic library for either macOS, Windows or Linux:

 ```c++
 CR_EXPORT int cr_main(struct cr_plugin *ctx, enum cr_op operation)